oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/processors.md

 There are several types of errors that may occur during the process of a request:

-- Validation errors.
+- **Validation errors**.
 A validation error will occur if a request has some invalid parameters, headers or data.
-- Security errors.
+- **Security errors**.
 This type of error will occur if an access is denied to a requested, updating or deleting entity.
-- Unexpected errors.
+- **Unexpected errors**.
 These errors will occur if some unpredictable problem happens.
 E.g. no access to a database or a file system, requested entity does not exist, updating entity is blocked, etc.

-If an error occurs in a processor, the main execution flow is interrupted and a control is passed to a special group of processors, that is named **normalize_result**.
+If an error occurs in a processor, the main execution flow is interrupted and the control is passed to a special group of processors, that is named **normalize_result**.
 This is true for all types of errors.
-But there are some exceptions for this rule, for the errors that occur in any processor of the **normalize_result** group.
+But there are some exceptions for this rule for the errors that occur in any processor of the **normalize_result** group.
 The execution flow is interrupted only if any of these processors raises an exception.
-However, these processors can safely add new errors into the [Context](./actions.md#context-class), that does not interrupted the execution of the next processors.
+However, these processors can safely add new errors into the [Context](./actions.md#context-class) and the execution of the next processors will not be interrupted.
 For implementation details see [RequestActionProcessor](../../Processor/RequestActionProcessor.php).

 An error is represented by [Error](../../Model/Error.php) class.
 Also there is [ErrorSource](../../Model/ErrorSource.php) class that can be used to specify a source of an error, e.g. the name of URI parameter or the path to a property in request data.
 These classes have the following methods: